 10 Jun Childhood Trauma Raises Your Risk of Alzheimer’s.
 Here’s What May Prevent It.

 You may know that childhood trauma is linked to an increased risk of cancer, heart disease and other serious diseases.
-But did you know it can quadruple your risk of Alzheimer’s disease?
+But did you know it can dramatically raise your risk of Alzheimer’s disease?

-You are 4.2 times more likely to develop Alzheimer’s or another type of dementia if you have four or more Adverse Childhood Experiences (ACEs) such as abuse, neglect or parental divorce, according to a recent study from the Center for Youth Wellness.
+You are 11.2 times more likely to develop Alzheimer’s or another type of dementia if you have four or more Adverse Childhood Experiences (ACEs) such as abuse, neglect or parental divorce than people with no ACEs, according to a recent study from the Center for Youth Wellness.

 Finding out you have an increased risk of Alzheimer’s can be alarming, especially if you’ve lost a parent or another loved one to the devastating brain disease.
 But knowledge can be power: Armed with the awareness of a higher-than-normal risk of Alzheimers, you can change your lifestyle and take steps to prevent or delay the disease.